 Used EVs may represent a new opportunity

 In any downturn, there are always opportunities.
-The used EV market has been surprisingly buoyant and even Teslas are starting to look affordable to customers looking to go electric.
+The used electric vehicle (EV) market has been surprisingly buoyant and even Teslas are starting to look affordable to customers looking to go electric.
 So this may be an area where dealers can pick up sales even if they haven’t done much business in EVs before.

-A slowdown in activity is also a good opportunity for dealers review the status on their regulatory requirements, such as Consumer Duty and seek out any further efficiencies in their operations.
+A slowdown in activity is also a good opportunity for dealers review the status of their regulatory requirements, such as Consumer Duty, and seek out any further efficiencies in their operations.

 Make sure you’re ready for the upturn